cmsc330-umd/spring23/projects/project2b/README.md

 ## Part 1: Database Design

-Create a program that stores `person`s in a database which can later be querried.
+Create a program that stores `person`s in a database which can later be queried.
 A person is defined as follows:

 ```ocaml